ghc-proposals/ghc-proposals/proposals/0228-function-result-sigs.rst

 .. ticket-url::
 .. implemented::
 .. highlight:: haskell
-.. header:: This proposal was `discussed at this pull request <https://github.com/ghc-proposals/ghc-proposals/pull/228>`_ and `amended at this pull request <https://github.com/ghc-proposals/ghc-proposals/pull/254>`_.
+.. header:: This proposal was `discussed at this pull request <https://github.com/ghc-proposals/ghc-proposals/pull/228>`_, `amended at this pull request <https://github.com/ghc-proposals/ghc-proposals/pull/254>`_, and further `amended following a bit more discussion <https://github.com/ghc-proposals/ghc-proposals/pull/228#issuecomment-558274417>`_.
 .. contents::

 We propose to allow function result type signatures, shown as ``:: r`` in the